Filter Coffee: Our lightest roast. Maximum complexity, no roasted aromas. Ideal for all filter preparations.

 We really look forward to our washed coffees from Burundi every year, especially when they are of such great quality as the Long Miles Project coffees.
-The Musumba is also a very clear coffee with beautiful fruity notes and a great embedded acidity.
+The Musumba, for example, is a very clear coffee with beautiful fruity notes and a great embedded acidity, which we are now presenting for the second time in a row.
 This coffee is particularly suitable for fans of rather fruity coffees.
-Like other coffees from Burundi, however, it is easy to adjust and easy to brew, despite the spiciness.
+Like other coffees from Burundi, however, it is easy to adjust and brew, despite the spiciness.

 The Musumba Hills coffee cherries are processed at the Bukeye Washing Station.